Indicator Architecture

 Agro- and Food Diversity

 There is a large, well-established body of evidence that agrobiodiversity and food diversity play important roles.
 Agrobiodiversity in and around cropping systems build resilience in crop, livestock, forest, fishery, and aquaculture.
 Interactions between genetic, species, and ecosystem diversity at different spatial scales maintain stability in the face of increasing occurrence of shocks and stresses, enable adaptation, and support recovery from disturbances.
 Moreover, agrobiodiversity secures the resilience capabilities of food systems for future generations and yet-unknown shocks.
-Food diversity underpins healthy diets with most food based dietary guideline recommending a diet that is high in food group diversity.
+Food diversity underpins healthy diets with most food based dietary guidelines recommending a diet that is high in food group diversity.

 Resilience responses/strategies

 Not all responses adopted by individuals, communities, or societies to anticipate or mitigate/buffer the impact of shocks and stressors result in positive outcomes, either in the short- or longer-term.
 For instance, at the household level, it is well documented that certain coping strategies (e.g., distress selling of assets, reduction of expenses or food consumption) can have very detrimental effects on the immediate or long-term wellbeing of households (e.g., nutritional status, food security).
-These detrimental long-term outcomes can, however, also be observed in the case of adaptive (or even transformative) responses, leading to what is referred in the climate change literature as “maladaptation” (Barnett and O'Neil 2013).
-What this implies is that, understanding and measuring resilience also requires to document and track these responses as an attempt to strengthen the ability of households and society to choose what they perceive at that time as the “right” response(s), rather than being forced by circumstances or lack of information to pick options which might be detrimental overall.
+These detrimental long-term outcomes can, however, also be observed in the case of adaptive (or even transformative) responses, leading to what is referred to in the climate change literature as “maladaptation” (Barnett and O'Neil 2013).
+What this implies is that, understanding and measuring resilience also requires documenting and tracking these responses as an attempt to strengthen the ability of households and society to choose what they perceive at that time as the “right” response(s), rather than being forced by circumstances or lack of information to pick options which might be detrimental overall.
 This approach is also in line with the definition of resilience as proposed by Constas et al (2014): “resilience is the capacity that ensures stressors and shocks do not have long-lasting adverse development consequences”.

 Long-term outcomes

 In line with the point above, if we accept that the ultimate goal of building resilience is not to achieve resilience per se, but rather to improve (or at least, to maintain and protect) long-term individual and collective wellbeing in the face of shocks and stressors, then the indicators used to measure those long-term outcomes should reflect these improvements in human well-being.
 In the context of food systems many of those improvements will revolve around food security and nutrition.
-Tracking the stability of the different pillars of food security (food availability, access, and utilization) could therefore be an important element in measuring food system resilience, but it could include other indicators such as the stability in the livelihoods of these involved in food system activities (e.g. protecting informal street vendors jobs following the shut-down of open-air/wet markets during the COVID-19 pandemic).
+Tracking the stability of the different pillars of food security (food availability, access, and utilization) could therefore be an important element in measuring food system resilience, but it could include other indicators such as the stability in the livelihoods of these involved in food system activities (e.g. protecting informal street vendors' jobs following the shut-down of open-air/wet markets during the COVID-19 pandemic).
 The emphasis, however, should be on measuring (in)stability over time rather than absolute values.
 In that context, the FAO Price volatility index measuring stability of food access and the per capita food supply variability index measuring stability of food supply availability are two other possible indicators of long-term resilience outcomes.